 Oenothera fruticosa, commonly known as Southern sundrops or sundrops, is a tall-standing, day-flowering plant that produces beautiful, terminal clusters of bright yellow flowers in late spring and summer.
 The lance-shaped, fresh green leaves of the Oenothera fruticosa are a little jagged.

-The plant is called sundrops thanks to the cup-shaped flowers that bloom during the day.
+The plant is called sundrops, thanks to the cup-like flowers that bloom during the day.
 Even though each flower is short-lived, they grow in succession through a period of two months.
 You can grow this low-maintenance flowering plant in your garden under full sun as a xeriscape plant.

 |Scientific Name||Oenothera fruticosa|

 |Height & Spread:||1-3′ tall and wide|

 |Water:||Tolerant of dry conditions|

 |Pests & Diseases:||Fairly resistant to deer, rabbits, etc.|

 All About Oenothera Fruticosa

 The narrow-leaf primrose (Oenothera fruticosa) is a flowering plant that is part of the evening primrose family Onagraceae.
 It is native to many parts of Canada, Hawaii, Greenland, and Eastern North America, where you can find it growing in dry woodlands, wild gardens, moist savannas, and rocky outcrops.
 It is a tall herbaceous plant that grows to a height of 1-3′ ft.

 In your garden, grow pretty Oenothera fruticosa as a garden border and in your rocky or drought-tolerant gardens.
 Cottage gardens, native plant areas, rock gardens, and rock outcrops are perfect for this native plant of eastern North America.
 The sundrop tolerates poor soils, requires medium maintenance and attracts native bees at the same time.